emmanuelmoupojou2/Field_Plant_Disease_Detection/README.md

 # Field Plant Disease Detection

 A model ensemble solution for plant disease detection in field images, addressing challenges faced by existing models.
-Leveraging the Segment Anything Model, Image Processing techniques, and a Fully Convolutional Data Description, the proposed model achieves a 15% improvement in validation accuracies on field plant datasets like PlantDoc.
+Leveraging the [Segment Anything Model](https://github.com/facebookresearch/segment-anything), Image Processing techniques, and [Fully Convolutional Data Description](https://github.com/liznerski/fcdd), the proposed model achieves a 15% improvement in validation accuracies on field plant datasets like PlantDoc.
 It provides an accurate and practical tool for identifying and classifying multiple diseases in a single-field plant image.

 # Table of Contents